vaxorcist/DECdoc/README.md

 - A single user version (probably based on an SQLite database) as a Windows/Linux program or as an mobile app (or both).
 - A web-based multi user version (using the current PostgreSQL database)

-Other proposals are welocome, of course!
+Other proposals are welcome, of course!

 I had an attempt using "Kivy" for platform independance, but my knowledge of Python didn't suffice.